tbernacchi/k8s-gateway-api/README.md

 kubectl apply -f gateway/coffee-gateway.yaml
 ```

-You should see the Gateway resource created in the `default` namespace.
+You should see the Gateway resource created in the `default` namespace:

 ```bash
 # k get gateway -n default